Tony Storti

-Anthony Wayne Storti (June 19, 1922 – January 23, 2009) was an American football player, coach, and college athletics administrator.
-He served as the head football coach at Stout Institute—now known as the University of Wisconsin–Stout–from 1948 to 1951 and two stints at Montana State University, from 1952 to 1954 and from 1956 to 1957, compiling a career college football coaching record of 52–21–3.
+Anthony Wayne Storti (June 19, 1922 – January 23, 2009) was an American college football player and coach and college athletics administrator.
+He served as the head football coach at Stout Institute—now known as the University of Wisconsin–Stout–from 1948 to 1951 and two stints at Montana State University, from 1952 to 1954 and from 1956 to 1957, compiling a career head coaching record of 52–21–3.
 Storti was also the athletic director at Montana state from 1952 to 1958.
-He led the 1956 Montana State Bobcats to a tie in the NAIA Football National Championship and a share of the NAIA national title.
+He led the 1956 Montana State Bobcats to a tie in the NAIA football national championship and a share of the NAIA national title.

 Biography

 A native of Eveleth, Minnesota, Storti served in the United States Army during World War II and attended the University of Wisconsin–Stout and the University of Delaware.
 He was a member of the football team at both schools.
 Storti died on January 23, 2009, in Carlsbad, California.